Neural Quantum States for Light Nuclei with Chiral Two- and Three-Body Interactions

 We next evaluate the ability of neural network VMC to model nuclear few-body wavefunctions resulting from finer-resolution chiral potentials, which generally have a stronger short-distance repulsive core.
 Specifically, we employ the $R_0=1.0$\,fm N$^2$LO chiral nuclear force, including also Coulomb interactions.
 The results for the $^3$H and $^3$He ground-state energies, each obtained from 1,000 iterations with 40,000 samples per iteration, are presented in Figure \ref{fig:nuclei}.
 We find that all neural network VMC predictions fall within the one-sigma GFMC error band from Ref.\ \cite{lynnQuantumMonteCarlo2017}, which we note includes an estimate of uncertainties coming from the truncation of the chiral expansion (not included in our calculations).
 We see that neural network VMC performs particularly well when dealing with soft interactions ($R_0 = 1.2 \text{ fm}$), likely due to a more accurate and stable energy estimation during training.
 Additionally, the discrepancy between neural network VMC results and the central values for GFMC for $^3{\rm H}$ is smaller than for $^3{\rm He}$ when the same types of chiral potentials are considered.
 This may reflect the limitations of the wave function Ansatz, where isospin symmetry is preserved, whereas the Coulomb interaction breaks this symmetry in $^{3}{\rm He}$.
 We also show for comparison the $^3$H ground-state energy employing the $R_0 = 1.2$\,fm N$^2$LO chiral potential using the traditional parameterized VMC method (shown as the purple diamond).
+Compared with the energy estimation for $^3{\rm H}$ using the $R_0=1.2\ {\rm fm}$ chiral interaction in Fig.~\ref{fig:eval}, the accumulated estimation from 1,000 iterations yields a smaller uncertainty, consistent with statistical expectations.